 What have students that have studied Film Studies A Level at Wallington Girls gone on to study at university?

 Film Studies is a new qualification at WHSG.
-Previously, students who have taken Media Studies have gone on to study Law, Philosophy, TV Production, Media and Communication, Marketing and Digital design.
+Students who have taken Film Studies have gone on to study Law, Philosophy, TV Production, Media and Communication, Marketing and Digital design.

 French

 Why French?